awsdocs/amazon-aurora-user-guide/doc_source/Overview.RDSSecurityGroups.md

 # Controlling Access with Security Groups<a name="Overview.RDSSecurityGroups"></a>

 Security groups control the access that traffic has in and out of a DB instance\.
-Two types of security groups are used with Aurora: VPC security groups and Amazon EC2 security groups\.
-In simple terms, these work as follows:
-+ A VPC security group controls access to DB instances and EC2 instances inside a VPC\.
-+ An EC2 security group controls access to an EC2 instance\.

-By default, network access is disabled for a DB instance\.
-You can specify rules in a security group that allow access from an IP address range, port, or EC2 security group\.
-Once ingress rules are configured, the same rules apply to all DB instances that are associated with that security group\.
-You can specify up to 20 rules in a security group\.
+Aurora supports VPC security groups\.

 ## VPC Security Groups<a name="Overview.RDSSecurityGroups.VPCSec"></a>